redhat-ai-dev/ai-rhdh-installer/docs/pipelines/PRE-EXISTING.md

 that RHDH will need to interact with the cluster such as creating tekton pipeline runs.

-Once the service account is created there will be a tied secret which stores the service account token, e.g. if a service account `rhdh-kubernetes-plugin` is created then a secret with the name pattern `rhdh-kubernetes-plugin-token-*` is also created.
+Once the service account is created there will be a tied secret which stores the service account token, e.g. if a service account `rhdh-kubernetes-plugin` is created then a secret with the name `rhdh-kubernetes-plugin-token` is also created.

 Keep note of the name of this secret.